Optimal Conversion from Classical to Quantum Randomness via Quantum Chaos

-We also note that for the small system sizes we numerically consider in Fig.~\ref{fig:disorder}(b) the saturation value at large disorder appears to be smaller than the $S_c=0$ benchmark, but this does not hold for larger system sizes, see the inset of Fig.~\ref{fig:disorder}(b).

 The crossover between the benchmark values at $S_{\text{c}} = 0$ and $S_{\text{c}} = N$ as disorder strength increases can be roughly estimated via a simple argument.
 Firstly, we need a quench time $JT \gtrsim N_A$ to get volume-law entanglement between the system and bath qubits.
 To contribute appreciably to the randomness of the projected ensemble, the effects of disorder must be integrated over a time $T$ such that $WT\gtrsim 1$.
 On the other hand, for efficient conversion of classical to quantum randomness, we must avoid the many-body localized regime $W/J\gtrsim 1$~\cite{supp}.
 Therefore, for $JT\gg N_A$ we expect nearly maximal conversion of classical to quantum randomness for $1/JT \lesssim W/J\lesssim 1$.
 The behavior of $\Delta^{(2)}$ shown in Fig.~\ref{fig:disorder}(b) is consistent with this expectation.
 An interesting future direction would be to characterize the many-body localization transition via the projected ensemble.